Publishing

 Initiate a Request to Publish your Code

-After double checking the above list and reviewing the software release checklist, navigate to the USGS GitLab Software Management repository using a link provided by your instructor.
+After double checking the above list and reviewing the software release checklist, navigate to the USGS GitLab Software Management repository issue page.
 To initiate a request, open an issue on this project and in the fields seen below, add a descriptive title and select the “GitLab Official Release” template under the “Description” field:

 Selecting “GitLab Official Release” will pre-populate the text box with a template that includes sections for you to fill out.
 If you have followed along so far, you should have all the information requested.
 Update the template text with information relevant to your request: